-Among these options, pills are the most common type of contraception used by sexually active women in the United States.
+Among these options, pills are used by sexually active women in the United States.

 All forms of hormonal birth control work by preventing the ovaries from releasing an egg every month and by thickening the body’s cervical mucus at the opening of the uterus.
 Together, these prevent a female’s eggs from being fertilized.

 Many forms of hormonal birth control are either inserted into the vagina, injected into the skin, or taken by mouth.
 The latter includes “extended or continuous use” birth control pills.
 These are taken orally every day to help prevent unwanted pregnancy.